samuelmwaura/transit_academy_client/README.md

 ## System Acess

-Mess around  the project as a student using the username `Dudley13` and `Dudley` as the password.
+Mess around  the project as a student using the username `Marcos1` and `Marcos` as the password.

 ## Accessing the hosted project.

 This project is hosted in a model of halves.
 This frontend that is built using React.js is hosted on `Netlify` while the powering `Ruby Sinatra App` is hosted on `Heroku`.

-The project can be accessed live at [Transist Registry.]().
+The project can be accessed live at [Transist Registry.](https://transitregistry.netlify.app/).

   ## Get a copy/ personify.